Marion County Junior Livestock Auction

 Absentee Buyer

 If you would like to purchase an animal, but are unable to attend the Marion County Junior Livestock Auction you can fill out the Absentee Buyer Form.
 We will have a member of the Marion County Junior Livestock Auction bid in your absence.
 Select the button below and please follow the instructions on the form.
-The form may be emailed to MCJrLivestockAuction@gmail.com or mailed to MCJLA, PO Box 613, Silverton, OR 97381
+The form may be emailed to [email protected] or mailed to MCJLA, PO Box 15016, Salem, OR 97309

 |